Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am a rising third-year undergraduate student at the University of Chicago studying Computer Science and Mathematics.
-Currently, I am working with Prof. Junchen Jiang as a research assistant on video analytics and networked systems.
-Last summer, I worked with Dr. Mark Hereld as a summer research intern at the Mathematics and Computer Science Division of Argonne National Laboratory on system design for large-scale digitalization of insect specimens.<br />
+I am a third-year undergraduate student at the University of Chicago studying Computer Science and Mathematics.
+Currently, I'm interested in computer networking, video analytics, deep learning systems, etc.<br />

-I am actively looking for a software engineering internship or a research internship (in systems and networking) position for summer 2021.
+Currently, I am working with Prof. Junchen Jiang as a research assistant on video analytics and networked systems. <br />

 ## Recent News
 **[May 2020]** Our DDS paper has been accepted and is to appear in **SIGCOMM 2020**.